 1. Consider indications and contraindications for use.

 2. Choose the appropriate MEA size.
 The distal tip of the MEA should sit slightly above the epiglottis.
 To accomplish this, the MEA should measure approximately the distance between the philtrum and the tip of the earlobe (as pictured below).
-The MEA size 4 (yellow flange) corresponds to the patient population that would typically use a size 9, 90 mm, yellow oral airway.
+The MEA size 4 is suitable for most patients approximately 5 ft-6 ft in height.